geogao07/REST-API-jQuery-Ajax/README.md

 # Rest-And-Jquery
-REST API using jQuery Ajax in SharePoint
+1. REST API using jQuery Ajax for SharePoint
+2. Implement functions, cookies on SharePoint using JavaScript and jQuery